As an Amazon Associate, I earn from qualifying purchases and other affiliate links. I only recommend products I’ve tried or researched.

 I use richer oils for face massage—it helps tools glide better and improves circulation.
 My skin always looks plumper afterward.

-Choose oils that match your skin type:
+Choose oils that are:

 If you’ve been hesitant to try oils, start small.
 Choose one that fits your skin needs and try it at night.
 It may take a little trial and error, but once you find the right one, it can seriously simplify your routine.